CRM Sync Technical Implementation and Security for Dynamics

 Seat Assignment – Allows Sales Navigator administrators to assign seats based on users found in the CRM.

 Current Limitations of CRM Sync

-Creation of data in CRM – CRM writeback functionality does not push, update, or create LinkedIn Company or Person data into the CRM, it only pushes the activities users take.
+Creation of data in CRM – CRM writeback functionality does not push, update, or create LinkedIn Company data into the CRM, it only pushes the activities users take.

 Single CRM Record Match Limit – LinkedIn Profiles and Accounts can only be linked to a single CRM record, so if you have intentionally duplicated CRM Leads or Contacts, our model will only pick the single best scoring match and all functionality will apply to that one contact.